Mathcamp 2022 will be a residential program! Learn more.

-The short answer to just about every question is that our philosophy is "Say yes whenever possible."
-Students' safety and happiness are the top two priorities (in that order!).
+Our philosophy is "Say yes whenever possible," and "Yes!" is the short answer to most questions.
+Students' safety and happiness are the top two priorities (in that order).
 Read on for details, and if your particular question isn't answered, feel free to contact us.

 Are vegetarian/vegan meals available?

 Yes, vegetarian and vegan meals are always available in the dining hall.

 I have a special dietary restriction.
 Is appropriate food provided? (e.g. nut allergies, kosher)

 Yes, of course.
 The availability of special meals in the dining hall varies as the camp moves from year to year.
 However, all modern campuses can offer allergen-free meals, and students with dietary restrictions (from mild intolerance to severe allergy) will be invited to sit down with the dining hall staff at the beginning of the program to make sure their needs will be met, both in the dining hall and when taking boxed lunches on field trips.
 Even when special meals cannot be arranged through the dining hall, Mathcamp has always been able to accommodate all of our students' dietary restrictions, including students who keep strictly kosher.
 Please contact us for further information.